styopdev/webpack-interview-questions/README.md

 * Is it possible to write your own plugin?

 ### Development
-* What is advantage of webpack-dev-derver over simple `http` server or nginx?
+* What is advantage of webpack-dev-server over simple `http` server or nginx?
 * On which platform webpack-dev-server is developed?
 * What is Hot-Modules-Replacement?
 * Does it make sense to use Hot-Modules-Replacement in production environment?